George Sanders: A-picture leading man

 Sanders was borrowed by United Artists to play the lead in The Moon and Sixpence (1942), based on the novel by W. Somerset Maugham.

-RKO had canceled its Saint series and replaced it with The Falcon in 1941.
+RKO had cancelled its Saint series and replaced it with The Falcon in 1941.
 George Sanders was assigned the leading role of Gay Laurence, debonair man about town always involved in murder cases.
 Saint author Leslie Charteris thought the resemblance between the Falcon and the Saint was obvious, and sued the studio for unfair competition.
 Sanders himself was also unhappy about playing still another screen sleuth in still more "B" pictures, and bowed out of the series in 1942 after only four films.
 (He was replaced by his elder brother, Tom Conway.)

-In July 1942, Fox suspended Sanders for refusing the lead in The Undying Monster (1942).
+In July 1942, Fox suspended Sanders for refusing the lead in The Undying Monster.
 "I like to be seen in pictures that at least seem to be slightly worthwhile."
 In September, he was again suspended for refusing an "unsympathetic role" in The Immortal Sergeant (he was replaced by Morton Lowry).
 In November 1942, Fox and Sanders came to terms, with the studio offering him a raise in pay and the lead in a film, School for Saboteurs, which became They Came to Blow Up America.

 RKO called him back for This Land Is Mine (1943).
 They bought an original story for him, Nine Lives, but the film was never made.
 He was lent to Columbia Pictures for Appointment in Berlin (1943).

-In February 1943, Fox announced it was developing three film projects for Sanders – The Porcelain Lady, a murder mystery, plus biopics of Charles Howard, 20th Earl of Suffolk and a hero of World War II, and Canadian physician Norman Bethune.
+In February 1943, Fox announced it was developing three film projects for Sanders – The Porcelain Lady, a murder mystery, plus biopics of Charles Howard, 20th Earl of Suffolk, and a hero of World War II, and Canadian physician Norman Bethune.
 Fox originally announced that he would play the detective in Laura (1944) alongside Laird Cregar, but neither ended up being in the final film.
 In 1947, Sanders portrayed King Charles II in Fox's lavish production of the scandalous historical bodice-ripper, Forever Amber.

 Sanders signed a new three-film contract with RKO, starting with Action in Arabia (1944).
 Superficially, the film looked expensive but it was actually a low-budget feature, embellished by spectacular location footage filmed in 1933 for an unfinished production about Lawrence of Arabia.